All There Is To Know About The Best Testing And QA Methodologies

 All testing in QA is divided into two categories: static and dynamic.

-• Static testing is a set of activities of monitoring, inspecting, and reviewing software quality without executing it.
+• Static testing is a set of activities that monitor, inspect, and review software quality without executing it.
 The team can look through documentation, team reports, and metrics to understand if the team’s workflow is successful or not.
 The software doesn’t have to be ready to run at this point.

 • Dynamic testing requires a team to run the product and check its changing behavior.
 This testing checks dynamic variables like CPU consumption, response time, page load speed, and others.
 These factors depend not only on functionality but also on software compatibility with hardware, OSs, ability to work with low bandwidth, etc. Dynamic testing should provide a realistic picture of how the product will behave on users’ devices.